IBM-Cloud/docs/services/vpn/vpn_faq.md

 	Currently, the IBM VPN service is available only at the Bluemix Space level.
 If your Bluemix Organization has multiple Spaces, then a separate VPN service can be defined for each space.

-7. How do I connect the IBM VPN service with the SoftLayer Gateway Appliance service (GaaS)?
+7. How do I connect the IBM VPN service with the IBM Bluemix Gateway Appliance service?

-	You can build an IPsec tunnel to establish secure communication between the IBM VPN service and the SoftLayer GaaS.
+	You can build an IPsec tunnel to establish secure communication between the IBM VPN service and the IBM Bluemix Gateway Appliance service.
 [See configuration example.](vpn_onpremises.html#gaas){: new_window}

 8. Can I access the container and container group using their private IP addresses?